possumnuada/Operating-Systems-Assignments/Shell/README.md

 2. If you would like to run a kapish script, add a file named ".kapishrc" to the same directory.
    Each command should be on its own line.
 3. Run the command "./kapish".
-4. Enter commands.
+4. Enter commands
- * See built-in command.
+ * See built-in commands.
- * Or enter path to an executable to execute it.
+ * Or enter a program name to execute it.
 5. Enter "exit" or Control-D to exit.

 ## Kapish Built-In Commands